Exploring the deep atmospheres of HD 209458b and WASP-43b using a non-gray general circulation model: State of the upper atmosphere

 \subsection{WASP-43b}

 Similarly to Fig.~\ref{fig:HD2_temp} for HD~209458b, the temperature maps for WASP-43b are shown in Fig.~\ref{fig:WASP-43b_temp}.
-The results are well in line with the \texttt{SPARC/MITgcm} results for WASP-43b \citep{Kataria2015WASP}.
+The results are well in line with the \texttt{SPARC/MITgcm} results for WASP-43b \citep{Kataria2015WASP} with TiO and VO.
 The day-to-night temperature differences as well as the flow patterns are comparable.

 Unlike the case of \citet{Carone2020GCM}, our simulations do not exhibit a retrograde flow.
 As noted in \citet{Carone2020GCM}, the retrograde flow in their simulation was embedded in strong superrotation.
 Thus, both tendencies - the one of the prograde flow and that of the retrograde flow - were engaged in a \enquote{tug of war}.
 The main difference between the simulations of \citet{Carone2020GCM} and this work is, however, that this work does not require artificial temperature forcing in deep layers.
 Our simulations therefore capture the full feedback between dynamics and radiation that was missing in \citet{Carone2020GCM}.
 This feedback seems to strengthen superrotation, apparently allowing for full superrotation to win the \enquote{tug of war} over the tendency for retrograde flow. \citet{Carone2020GCM} found that the tendency toward retrograde flow is associated with a deep jet that can transport zonal momentum upwards.
 The transport of zonal momentum has been analyzed in several studies \citep[e.g.,][]{Showman2015GCM,Mendonca2019GCM, Wang2020GCM, Carone2020GCM}, but it is still not clear what conditions would lead a deep equatorial jet toward retrograde flow.
 We will investigate the transport of zonal momentum in more detail in a follow-up publication and instead focus on the temperature evolution at greater depths in this work.